Cambodian Uprising (1840–1841): Third Phase: February–November 1841

 It turned out that Princess Ang Mey did not manage to attract popular Khmer support to Vietnam due to the Khmers being largely weary of six-year period of Vietnamese rule.
 Nguyễn Công Trứ again petitioned to Thiệu Trị to release the Cambodian prince Ang Em, who used to be a pro-Siamese candidated but ended up imprisoned at Huế when he defected to Vietnamese side in 1839.
 Thiệu Trị released Ang Em to return to Cambodia in one last attempt to rally popular support for the falling Trấn Tây regime.
 Ang Em arrived in Cambodia in October 1841 but, like Ang Mey, also failed to attract popularity.
-With the detoriorating Vietnamese conditions in the Trấn Tây citadel, the Vietnamese suffered from food shortage, disease and the enemies surrounding on all sides.
+With the deteriorating Vietnamese conditions in the Trấn Tây citadel, the Vietnamese suffered from food shortage, disease and the enemies surrounding on all sides.
 Eventually the Vietnamese decided to withdraw from Cambodia to Châu Đốc in Southern Vietnam altogether during late October to early November 1841.
 Trương Minh Giảng, who had been the Tướng quân or Governor-General of Trấn Tây since 1835, unable to cope with the loss of Cambodia, committed suicide by drinking poison.
 Vietnamese withdrawal from Cambodia was a victory for the Cambodian Oknha nobility who accomplished their goal of ending Vietnamese rule in Cambodia and also a victory for Siam who would soon establish control over Cambodia.